 Start with home equity.
 It’s growing again significantly after five years of declines and stagnation.
 This is a huge piece of good news that hasn’t received much attention.
 After hitting a low of $6.45 trillion in the final three months of 2011, Americans’ combined home equity jumped nearly $1.3 trillion during the next nine months to $7.71 trillion — a 20% gain — according to the “flow of funds” quarterly estimate released in December by the Federal Reserve.

-A homeowner’s equity is the difference between the market value of his or her house and the amount of mortgage debt it is carrying based on current mortgage rates.
+A homeowner’s equity is the difference between the market value of his or her house and the amount of mortgage debt it is carrying.
 If your real estate would sell for $400,000 and you have a mortgage balance of $200,000, your equity is $200,000.

 Equity is a key measure of wealth — often the largest single item on a family’s financial balance sheet — and the Federal Reserve tracks the estimated equity holdings of millions of owners to come up with its quarterly numbers.
 As recently as 2007, homeowners’ collective equity exceeded $10.2 trillion.
 Between that year and late 2011, owners lost nearly $4 trillion in real estate wealth.